Ivo-Maffei/TreCubing/README.md

   - [GNU Make](https://www.gnu.org/software/make/) version 3.81
   - [GCC](https://gcc.gnu.org/) version 14.2

+*WARNING*: some parts of the code are optimised for running on machines storing values in little endian order.
+Big endian is not currently supported.

 # Installation
   1. Install all the dependencies above.
 (On MacOS you can use [homebrew](https://brew.sh/).)
   2. Edit the `makefile` to choose your C compiler and the include paths.